luschiro/luschiro.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 I'm a geologist currently trying to improve carbonate geochronology methods for the oil industry.

-I hold a Masters degree from the University of Campinas in **metamophic petrology, geochronology and thermodynamic modelling**, which led to my first [**paper**]((https://onlinelibrary.wiley.com/doi/10.1111/jmg.70007)) on _Journal of Metamorphic Geology_.
+I hold a Masters degree from the University of Campinas in **metamophic petrology, geochronology and thermodynamic modelling**, which led to my first [paper]((https://onlinelibrary.wiley.com/doi/10.1111/jmg.70007)) on _Journal of Metamorphic Geology_.
 Before that, I got my geology undergrad from the University of São Paulo.

 My interests include metamorphic petrochronology, crustal evolution and tectonics; and solve geological problems with code and data science.